lonsing/qratpreplus/index.md

 -5 6 0
 ```

 In contrast to that, if we apply the QRAT system instead of QRAT+ by parameter `--no-eabs`, then _no_ universal variables can be removed.
-The formula produced by calling `./qratpre+ --print-formula --no-qbce --no-qrate --no-at --no-eabs ./formula.qdimacs` is exactly the same as the given one:
+The formula produced by calling `./qratpre+ --print-formula --no-qbce --no-qrate --no-qat --no-eabs ./formula.qdimacs` is exactly the same as the given one:

 ```
 p cnf 6 8